LowLevelDaniel/COIL/objects.md

 ### Section Table

-The section table defines the sections within the object file:
+The section table structure is similar to that of the COF format, but with additional fields specific to the NOF format:

 ```c
 /**